CohortInsights/financials/README.md

     poetry run pytest -v

-Tests cover normalization for BMO, Citi, Chase, and PayPal CSVs.
+Tests cover normalization for BMO, Citi, Chase, PayPal, and Capitol One.

 ---